 As envisaged by the Original, the template for data would be created and the ‘general application’ values would be generated for it – by reference to where those values are defined in the Grid Code and G99.
 However, DNOs would not then update this information should there be any individual sites where a non-standard value was agreed for that site.
 If G99 was formally modified, then that would be reflected in the data proposed by the Original.

-As agreed with Workgroup, these are possible alternatives and will not be put forward officially until after the response from the Workgroup consultation is known.
+The Workgroup agreed that these possible alternatives would not be put forward officially until after the response from the Workgroup consultation is known.
+Following such response, the Workgroup have agreed that these are formal alternatives and will be known henceforth as WAGCM1 and WAGCM2 respectively.

-Workgroup Consultation